How To Pay Off Credit Card Debt Faster?

 Everyone knows that making only the minimum payment on a credit card debt means paying the debt for nineteen years.
 What happens if you make more than the minimum payment?
-You pay your debt off faster.
+You pay your debt at a more aggressive pace.
 Making larger payments, however, means you need more disposable income: more money available to pay your debts.
 There are two ways to free up money in your budget: make more of it or cut expenses.
 Both are possible and you should pursue both options while paying down your debt.